-Thank You, All - Another Successful Clean Up, With Many Participants!!
-Many families, groups, clubs, and individuals gathered Saturday, April 20th to help clean up our beaches, the marsh, and ready the nature center for the coming season.
-In addition, we held our first food drive, in partnership with Project GRACE.
+Many families, groups, clubs, and individuals gathered to help clean up our beaches, the marsh, and ready the nature center winter.
+In addition, we held a food drive, in partnership with Project GRACE.
 Thank you, all!

 Focusing on Wildlife as Important Indicators of Ecological Integrity

 BioDiversity Research Institute is a non-profit ecological research group based in Gorham.
 Dedicated to progressive environmental study and education to further global sustainability and conservation policies, they recently released two new reports focusing on contaminants, mercury, and saltmarsh sparrows.
 Links to these reports may be found in our online library of reports. >> LEARN MORE

 Route 1, Scarborough